Expert Tanker Truck Accident Lawyers

 Stopping short: Tanker trucks require much more time and distance to come to a complete stop than other vehicles.
 When a trucker stops short, the velocity of the liquid contents of the truck’s cargo can cause dangerous weight and energy imbalances.

-If the tank is not filled properly, the liquid will move freely inside of the Tanker Truck and cause its weight to shift and making the truck very difficult to control.
-The driver may also lose causing the rollover Tanker Truck to roll.
+If the tank is not filled properly, the liquid will move freely inside of the tanker truck and cause its weight to shift and make the truck very difficult to control.
+The driver may then lose control causing the Tanker Truck to rollover.

 Negligence on the part of the driver or the people responsible for filling the tanker truck tank and can result in a tragic accident.
 Owners who hire the drivers or enforce training protocols can also be responsible for a tanker truck accident.